sony/esstra/samples/hello/README.md

 as absolute paths and checksums.
 We will verify this using [**ESSTRA Utility**](/util/README.md).

 Next, we will demonstrate how to use **ESSTRA Utility**'s feature that adds license information of source files to the metadata.
 In this sample, we will use the license information files prepared by the license analysis tools.
-Using this information, we will update the metadata with the **ESSTRA Utility** Utility and verify that the license information has been correctly associated with the metadata.
+Using this information, we will update the metadata with **ESSTRA Utility** and verify that the license information has been correctly associated with the metadata.

 The license information files